 10. Layer up

-If you close your eyes and think of the Outback, you probably don’t imagine down jackets and beanies.
+It’s hard to imagine wearing down jackets and beanies in the Outback.
 While the days are warm or hot throughout the year, it can get surprisingly chilly after sunset, even in summer.
-In winter (June to August) it’s not uncommon for temperatures to drop below freezing overnight, or to wake up to ground frost.
-When it comes to packing, layering is key.
-Think shorts/leggings, t-shirts and a mid-layer to wrap around your waist in the day, and a warm jacket, long pants and a woolly hat for sunrise.
-If you’re camping, thermals wouldn’t go amiss!
+In winter (June to August), it’s not uncommon for temperatures to drop below freezing at night, or to wake up to ground frost.

 11. Bring snacks and supplies (especially if you have dietaries)